How to use private package indexes with uv

 Use the platform certificate store:

-export UV_NATIVE_TLS=trueOr pass --native-tls to any uv command.
+export UV_SYSTEM_CERTS=trueOr pass --system-certs to any uv command.
 This tells uv to use the operating system’s certificate store, which typically includes corporate CA certificates installed by IT.

 Use private indexes in CI